r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 out-of-sample using visualizations that bring out potential deficits of these models

-## Moritz' Version

-As a consequence of the growing importance of probabilistic predictions in various application fields due to a necessary functional risk management and strategy, there is an increasing demand for appropriate probabilistic model evaluation.
-Besides proper probabilistic scores [@Gneiting+Raftery:2007], which evaluate not only the expectation but the entire predictive distribution, graphical assessment methods are particularly advantageous to diagnose possible model misspecification problems.

-Probabilistic predictions are often based on distributional regression models, whereby the computation of predictive distributions, probabilities, and quantiles is generally dependent on the *R* package being used.
-Therefore, routines to graphically evaluate probabilistic models are not always available and if so then only for specific types of models and distributions provided by the corresponding package.
-An easy to use unified infrastructure to graphical assess and compare different probabilistic model types does not yet exist.

-Using distribution based random forest models [@Schlosser+Hothorn+Stauffer+Zeileis:2019] as an example, we present a toolbox providing an unifiying infrastructure to gain predictions of probabilities, densities, scores, and Hessian values for probabilistic models.
+Distributional trees and forests [@Schlosser+Hothorn+Stauffer+Zeileis:2019] blend the recursive partitioning strategy of decision trees with the concept of distributional (regression) modeling.
+The resulting tree-based models can capture non-linear effects and interactions, and automatically select the relevant covariates that are associated with changes in the respective distribution parameters.
+To evaluate the goodness-of-fit of the distributional random forest models used in this study, we further present a toolbox that provides an unifying infrastructure to obtain predictions of probabilities, densities, scores, and Hessian values for probabilistic models.
 The unifying prediction method provides users with many different graphical evaluation tools, such as reliability diagrams, PIT histograms, rootograms [@Kleiber+Zeileis:2016], and randomized Q-Q plots [@Dunn+Smyth:1996].

-The distributional random forests used for illustration are provided in the *R* package **disttree**, available on R-Forge [@Schlosser+Lang+Zeileis:2019].
+The distributional random forests are provided in the *R* package **disttree**, available on R-Forge [@Schlosser+Lang+Zeileis:2019].
 The unifying toolbox for inference and forecasting of probabilistic (distributional) models is provided in the *R* package **topmodels**, also